Terry Wharton

-Terence J. Wharton (born 1 July 1942) is a former professional footballer who scored 98 goals in 347 appearances in the English Football League.
+Terence J. Wharton (born 1 July 1942) is an English former professional footballer who scored 98 goals in 347 appearances in the English Football League.
 He played as a winger for Wolverhampton Wanderers, Bolton Wanderers, Crystal Palace, Walsall and Kidderminster Harriers in a 17-year senior career spanning from 1957 to 1974.

 Outside of England he played for the Los Angeles Wolves, effectively Wolverhampton Wanderers under another name, in the United Soccer Association and for Durban City in South Africa.

 Renowned for his penalty-taking, Wharton converted 43 penalty kicks out of the 44 that he took during his career.
 This would rank him among the top three most successful penalty takers in Football League history alongside Graham Alexander (49 out of 51) and Matthew Le Tissier (47 out of 48).